 Researchers at MIT estimate commercial buildings account for 20% of all the energy used in the U.S. and concludes that as much as 30% of that energy is wasted.
 In commercial buildings, energy is an expense of business operation and the productivity of people is the real goal.
 Comfort and climate control are a key aspect of maintaining productivity in an office building, but what if you could maintain that comfort while reducing energy consumption by 20 or 30 percent?

 Tracking energy usage within a building is the first step to identifying where to make cuts.
-The first three places to look for energy savings are climate control, lighting and water usage.
+The three ways to reduce energy consumption in the office are climate control, lighting and water usage.

 Where Does The Energy Go?